 When using credit cards to finance your mobile food business, you have to be realistic.
-If you are prepared for problems, the better positioned you’ll be if they do arise.
+If you are prepared for problems, you’ll be better positioned if challenges do arise.

 Credit Card Financing Your Food Truck Business